connectedbusiness/connectedwarehouse/README.md

 2. If INSTALLED and needs to update cordova.
 In terminal run  (sudo npm update -g cordova)

-3. Create new directory (Documents > CW > SourceCode).
-Then copy the connected warehouse source code in this folder.

-4. Create a new directory (Documents > CW > Build > mobile > cordova > www)

-5. Copy the content of app folder from the source code (Step 3) then paste it in the  www folder Step 4.

-6. Create new directory Documents > CW > Build > mobile > cordova > plugins then add the following plugins

-com.connect…ins.airprinter
-cordova-plugin-dialogs
-org.apache.cordova.console
-org.apache.c…k-information

-7. In terminal under Documents > CW > Build > mobile > cordova  add new iOS platform run cordova platform add iOS

-8. In terminal under Documents > CW > Build > mobile > cordova run cordova build iOS
+3. Use command npm install in root folder.

+4. Use command corodva platform add ios.

+5. Use command cordova build ios.

-9. If there is an error when building of app using cordova just open the Xcode and build using Xcode.
-Open the Documents > CW > Build > mobile > cordova > platforms > iOS > ConnectedWarehouse.xcodeproj
+6. If there is an error when building of app using cordova just open the Xcode and build using Xcode.
+Open the root folder platforms > iOS > ConnectedWarehouse.xcodeproj

-10. Under General setting of ConnectedWarehouse.xcodeproj set the following:
+7. Under General setting of ConnectedWarehouse.xcodeproj set the following:

 Identity